 -

 The question is about how to reflect the translation into English, not about whether the articles are used in the source language.
-Aug 2, 2017 at 22:04
+Commented Aug 2, 2017 at 22:04